koinov/zkvote/README.md

 ```
-This sample create voting with thre eoptions, each ballot adds 1 vote to chosen option
+This sample create voting with three options, each ballot adds 1 vote to chosen option

 #### addVotes